srinivasa1011/Application1/README.md

-# Full-Stack Ecommerce Application
+# Ecommerce App
 The application would be split into two parts: a front-end user interface built with React JS and a back-end server built with Node JS and Express JS.
-The database management would be handled by MySQL.
+The database management would be handled by MySQL

 ## Features